 Our advice is provided solely to you as our client for the purpose for which we have been instructed.
 It cannot be relied on for any other purpose, or by any other parties, without our explicit prior written agreement.

-Our firm has direct rights of representation at the UK Intellectual Property Office (UKIPO), the EU Intellectual Property Office (EUIPO), the European Patent Office and the World Intellectual Property Organisation (WIPO), the office which processes international applications.
+Our firm has direct rights of representation at the UK Intellectual Property Office (UKIPO), the European Patent Office and the World Intellectual Property Organisation (WIPO), the office which processes international applications.

 We do not have direct rights of representation elsewhere and therefore we have to engage attorney firms in other jurisdictions to act on your behalf.
 These attorney firms will act on our instructions on the understanding that we will be liable to pay their fees and disbursements which they incur on your behalf.
 In turn, you will be liable to pay the fees and disbursements which these attorney firms invoice to us.
 This is the extent of the relationship we have with these attorney firms.

-We are also only able to advise you on English law and on EU laws as they apply in England.
+We are also only able to advise you on English law.
 In relation to the law outside the UK, we advise you on the basis of advice we receive from foreign attorneys.